microsoft/vscode-dev-containers/containers/javascript-node-lts-mongo/README.md

 ## Summary

-*Develop applications in Node.js and Mongo DB - includes Node.js, eslint, and yarn in a container linked to a Mongo DB.*
+*Develop applications in Node.js and Mongo DB.
+Includes Node.js, eslint, and yarn in a container linked to a Mongo DB.*

 | Metadata | Value |
 |----------|-------|